-We always have a few stray cats come in and out of our compound.
+Stray cats also come in and go out from the compound.
 Each one will run as soon as it’s spotted, except for the one who made the compound his.
-I’m not sure where these stray cats actually call home, but I suspect it’s a vacant lot next door.
+I’m not sure where the stray cats actually call home, but I suspect it’s the vacant lot next door.

 Two of the cats that used to hang around during the day were fish thieves.
 When relatives were cooking fish along with other odorous foods in a makeshift dirty kitchen, they would have to stay in that area.
 Each time the fish were left unattended, either a large yellow-colored tabby or a black and white whatever would steal one or more fish, right from the frying pan.

 Those particular cats were missing parts of their tails.
 They happened to be the same cats I heard in cat fights almost every night and I assumed they were fighting with each other.

 This cat was no different in appearance from all the rest.
 He was a tabby (I think) and his colors were dark gray and white.
 The dark gray was almost black, but not quite.
 I first noticed the cat when it was still a kitten, roaming around the compound and meowing every morning for something to eat.